adamkisala/adamantium/README.md

 ### How do I get set up? ###

-Well, at the moment there is no any dependency management (yaaay!) but this will hopefully get fixed soon.
+Run `pip install -r requirements.txt`

-You'll require Python 3.5.1 plus [Flask 0.12](http://flask.pocoo.org/docs/0.12/) and [SQLAlchemy](http://docs.sqlalchemy.org/en/latest/intro.html) but yeah expect dm soon.
+Main dependencies: Python 3.5.1 plus [Flask 0.12](http://flask.pocoo.org/docs/0.12/) and [SQLAlchemy](http://docs.sqlalchemy.org/en/latest/intro.html)

-Oh and expect this whole stuff to be re-written most likely in Go, cause Python is...

-Oh you'll also need Sqlite lib for python ([pip](https://pypi.python.org/pypi/pip/) will sort you out).
-I'll get a script sorted to check if DB exists and to create schema.

 How do I create dialogue description?
 Well that's a completely different story.
 I have used [antlr](http://www.antlr.org) to generate all the lexers and parsers given the DGDL grammar (link soon), and that's in /gen folder.
 Example dialogue descriptions and an actual link to DGDL coming soon.